 Cities and townships in the watershed must submit their LWMPs to the LSCWMO Board within 24 months after the BWSR approves the LSCWMO's Plan.
+LSMP's should also be sent to Washington County for review since Washington County has an approved and adopted Groundwater Plan.
 According to MN Statutes Section 103B.235, LWMPs must also be submitted to the Metropolitan Council at the same time they are submitted to the LSCWMO.
 Major amendments to the LWMP should also be submitted to the Metropolitan Council for review.
 Once a plan is received, the LSCWMO shall have 60 days to review the document and to approve or reject it (in whole or in part) based on its compliance with the Plan.
 If the LSCWMO fails to complete its review within 60 days, and if the municipality has not agreed to an extension, the plan will be deemed approved.
 Cities and townships are encouraged to solicit information for LSCWMO input and review before they submit their plans for formal review.
 Once the LSCWMO has responded to the initial submittal of the draft plan, additional review is conducted cooperatively and is not governed by a deadline.